Terms & Conditions

 “Hosting Provider” means Us or a company subcontracted by Us to provide the Hosting Environment for hosting the Licensed Software.

-“Initial Term” means the period referred to in Item 1 of the Customer Order Form or such shorter period if this Agreement is terminated in accordance with clause 14.
+“Initial Term” means the period referred to in Item 1 of the Customer Order Form, being 2 years, or such shorter period if this Agreement is terminated in accordance with clause 14.
+After the Initial Term, the agreement will automatically renew every 12 months unless notice is provided by giving 30 days notice before the renewal date.

 “Intellectual Property Rights” means any intellectual property rights, including all patents, trade marks, service marks, copyrights, Moral Rights, rights in a design, trade secrets, domain names, know-how and any other intellectual or industrial property rights of a similar nature, whether registrable or not and whether registered or not and applications for registration or rights to make such an application and industrial rights anywhere in the world.